GeoDienstenCentrum/geodienstencentrum.github.io/_posts/2014-02-14-enhancing-openlayers-controls.md

 ## OverviewMap control

 The OverviewMap is a widget that presents a small map with an indication of the bounding box of the parent map, the indicator may be moved using a pointing device thus doubling in function as a navigating tool as well.
-This control is using the same pattern as the
+This control is using the same pattern as the LayerSwitcher.

 ### Before